chaubeysatyam/Samvaad/samvaad/README.md

 ## 🙏 Acknowledgments & Credits
-Built with help from open-source tools and AI coding assistants.
-Made with ❤️ for seamless communication.
+ -Developed with the assistance of AI tools like ChatGPT, GitHub Copilot, and DeepSeek.
+Designed for seamless interaction and modern web experiences.

 - WebRTC, Socket.IO, Node.js community
 - Tools: Multer, FormData, Python for sticker indexing